 AzuraCast is licensed under the Apache license, version 2.0.
 This project is free and open-source software, and pull requests are always welcome.

 If you need help with AzuraCast, the first place you should visit is our Support page, which features solutions to a number of commonly encountered issues and questions, as well as instructions on how to check your server's log files for more details.
 If you do need our help via GitHub, supplying these logs is absolutely essential in helping us diagnose and resolve your issue.

 For bug and error reports, we rely exclusively on our GitHub Issues board to diagnose, track and update these reports.
 First, check to make sure the issue you're experiencing isn't already reported on GitHub.
 If it is, you can subscribe to the existing ticket for updates on the issue's progress.
 If your issue or request isn't already reported, click the "New Issue" button to create it.
 Make sure to follow the template provided, as it asks important details that are very important to our team.

 Please keep in mind that AzuraCast is a free software project built and maintained by volunteers, so there may be some delays in getting back to you.
 We will make the absolute best effort possible to resolve your issues and answer your questions.

 We frequently post to social media any time there are significant updates to our software, security issues that users should be aware of, or upcoming changes to third-party software.
 You can get these updates in a more timely fashion by following our accounts:

-We also have a dedicated Slack server for developers, translators and radio station operators to help us collaborate in real time.
+We also have a Slack channel for developers, translators and radio station operators to help us collaborate in real time.
 You are welcome to join us and chat with us directly there.

 Note that our social media channels aren't the best way to report issues to us; instead, you should use the GitHub issues instructions above, as this allows our whole team to help resolve and track the progress of the issue in one location.